Albert Henry Munsell: Munsell color theory

 The final dimension created was chroma.
 Before the Munsell color theory, chroma was not a term used in the art or scientific community.
 Instead, the intensity of color was defined as saturation.
 However, Munsell felt it appropriate to break up saturation into two different dimensions, namely value and chroma.
 Chroma defines the difference between a pure hue and a pure grey.
 So, a color with a chroma of 1 would be very close to a grey.
-It is important to note that the maximum chroma of a color is defined by the hue of the color.
+The maximum chroma of a color is defined by the hue of the color.
 For example, a color with a yellow hue will have less chroma values than a color with purple hue.
 This is because of the human visual sensitivity to different hues.
 Again, this shows how the human visual system is modeled through the Munsell color theory.

 With each of the dimensions defined, it is now possible to distinguish a color based on its Munsell Notation.
 Take for example the color 2.5YR 3/4.
 This color is between red and yellow-red, but closer to yellow-red, has a value of 3 which is closer to black, and has a chroma of 4.

 Munsell also wanted to create a standard way of measuring and viewing color.
 To do this, he investigated the relationship between the color and the light source used for illumination.
 In short, he found that the light source used drastically effected the color perceived.
 To help in this investigation, Munsell visited the Edison Light Company.
 He eventually developed the standard for daylight viewing of colors for accurate color evaluation.